muthembw/BRIDGET-S_PORTFOLIO/README.md

    How to Use
-a) Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine.
-b) Open b_index.html in your web browser to view the portfolio.
+2. Open b_index.html in your web browser to view the portfolio.
-c) To update the CV or any content, replace bridget_cv.docx with the updated file and modify the corresponding sections in the HTML.
+3. To update the CV or any content, replace bridget_cv.docx with the updated file and modify the corresponding sections in the HTML.

 Contact